16 Cheat Meal Strategies for Weight Loss

 In fact, when it comes to weight loss, dietary cheaters almost always prosper.
 That’s because under the right parameters, a weekly “cheat meal” has been proven to boost your metabolism and ward off feelings of deprivation—improving not only your ability to lose weight, but your ability to stick to your diet plan as well.

 Maximize the weight loss benefits and minimize the damage while eating the foods you crave.
-Here are 10 ways you can cheat on your diet—and win!
+Here’s how you can have a cheat meal (or two) on your diet—and still lose weight!

 Plan to Cheat